zumrudu-anka/CopyMoveForgeryDetectionWithDCT/Python/README.en-US.md

 ### Usage

 Use `python CopyMoveForgeryDetection.py` command on your terminal.
 Make sure your current terminal directory should be Python that is in the CopyMoveForgeryDetection folder.
+For example use, you can watch the video in the Guide directory.